mlanza/atomic/README.md

 Atomic provides the necessary facilities and showcases how even plain JavaScript can adopt the Clojure mindset!

-## Purity Through Discipline
+## Purity Through Protocol

-Historically, since JavaScript lacks value types (i.e. [records and tuples](https://tc39.es/proposal-record-tuple/) and [temporals](https://github.com/tc39/proposal-temporal)) purity is gained through discipline.
-A function which receives mutable types must, as a rule, not mutate them.  *So in Atomic objects, arrays and dates are, as a rule, not mutated*.
+Since JavaScript lacks certain value types (i.e. [records and tuples](https://tc39.es/proposal-record-tuple/) and [temporals](https://github.com/tc39/proposal-temporal)), purity has historically been gained through discipline.
+Atomic makes this still easier.

-JavaScript aims to fill these gaps, but is not there yet.
-When it happens Atomic will restore objects, arrays and dates to their reference type status.
+It permits reference types to be optionally treated as immutable value types.
+It provides mutable and/or immutable protocols for interacting with natives so arrays can be treated as arrays or tuples (pseudo [vectors](https://clojuredocs.org/clojure.core/vector)) and objects as objects or records (pseudo [hash maps](https://clojuredocs.org/clojure.core/hash-map)).
+Yet, again, protocols reduce mountains to mole hills.

 ## Getting Started